 Then her father makes a speech in which he confesses that he betrayed the trust of King Robert.
 A stone from the crowd strikes him, causing a gash on his face and more stones follow.
 The High Septon intones that Blessed Baelor taught mercy along with justice and asks Joffrey for his verdict.
 Joffrey declares that his mother and his betrothed have requested that Lord Eddard be allowed to take the black but then states that, while he is king, treason shall never go unpunished.
 He then calls for Ser Ilyn Payne to bring him Eddard’s head.
 This causes an uproar around Joffrey as the High Septon, Cersei, and even Varys protest the decree.

 Arya jumps to the ground, drawing Needle, but the crowd quickly engulfs her.
 She sees Ser Ilyn raise Ice—he has Ice!—and hears Sansa screaming.
 She continues to fight toward them, using Needle to cut a path.
-Next thing she knows, a hand shoots out to grab her and hold her tight, forcing her to drop her sword.
+A hand shoots out to grab her and hold her tight, forcing her to drop her sword.
 The smelly old man who has grabbed her tells her not to look and calls her a boy.
 Then she hears a soft sighing noise.